-It may be necessary that YOU contact the major check verification companies.
+- It may be necessary for YOU to contact the major check verification companies.
 If so, request each company to notify retailers in their database to not accept the lost checks.

-Apply for a duplicate at a Secretary of State branch office.
-Identification documents are required to issue a replacement license, such as a certified birth certificate, U.S. or Canadian passport, marriage license, and photo identification cards issued by a Michigan governmental agency.
+Apply for a replacement at a Secretary of State branch office.
+Identification documents are required to issue a replacement license, such as a certified birth certificate, US or Canadian passport, marriage license or photo identification cards issued by a Michigan governmental agency.
 Contact a Secretary of State branch office for a complete list of acceptable documents and specific requirements.
 Please be aware that photocopies and facsimiles are not adequate proof.
 Only original documents will be accepted.

-You should also put an alert on your driver's license.
-The purpose of an alert on a driver's license is to limit the chance that someone will get tickets in your name by using your name in traffic stops or in criminal investigations.
+Put an alert on your driver's license.
+The purpose of an alert on a driver's license is to limit the chance that someone will use your name in traffic stops or criminal investigations.
 The alert will notify law enforcement officers that someone may be using your name and that sufficient identification should be checked whenever your name and date of birth are used during a traffic stop or criminal investigation.

-The alert is NOT available on State Identification cards and will only be placed on VALID Michigan driver's licenses.
+The alert is NOT available on state identification cards and will only be placed on VALID Michigan driver's licenses.
 The address used on the alert form MUST match the address on your driver's license.
-You can find that form at the Michigan SOS here

 Once the alert is placed on your driver's license: